Arkh42/komaChapStyle/README.md

 - default, which keeps the default chapter heading style from KOMA-Script;
 - standard, which mimics the default chapter heading style standard classes.

-Styles coming from the 'memoir' that are currently available with this package are:
+Styles coming from or inspired by the 'memoir' class that are currently available with this package are:
 - bianchi
+- BigNum
 - brotherton
 - chappell
 - culver